 As we know, some third-party antivirus software has been known to cause a black screen.
 Removing the software won't leave your PC unprotected, for Windows Defender will kick in if no other antivirus software is running.

 3. Perform a clean boot of your PC

-Situation 2: Fix a Black Screen Death after Signing into Windows 10
+Situation 2: Fix a Black Screen Death After Signing into Windows 10

-1. Type explorer.exe
+1. Start explorer.exe

 2. Unplug & Remove external devices

 If the first method doesn't work, you can unplug and remove all external devices and reboot your PC.
 If you can get a display, it might mean that one of the external hardware is causing the black screen.

 In this case, start plugging in external devices one by one until you lose the display.
 Then remove the last device you plugged in and see if you get the display back.
 If yes, please stop using that hardware device.

 3. Boot in Safe Mode to troubleshoot and fix a black screen problem